fishcus/KAP-manual/en/model/data_modeling.en.md

 ## Data Model

-Data model is created based on data source.
-In this section, we take the dataset coming with KAP as example.
+Data model is created based on the data source.
+In this section, we take the Kyligence Enterprise built-in dataset as an example.
 There are 1 fact table and 6 lookup tables in the data model, connected by foreign keys.
-In fact, not all columns on the tables are required for analysis, so we only put the required ones into data model.
-Then we set set these columns as dimensions or measures according to the analyst's scenarios.
+In fact, not all columns in the tables are required for analysis, so we only put the required ones into data model.
+Then we set these columns as dimensions or measures according to the analyst's scenarios.
 This section mainly includes:

 - [Create Data Model](#create-data-model)
 - [Instructions and Tips](#instructions-and-tips)